kalimag/obs-autogrid-script/README.md

 Affected by bounding box properties (type and alignment).
 Does not work properly on rotated items.

 > **Note** Do not use different positioning methods for multiple grids in the same scene, that will
 > likely have unwanted results.
-Reset transforms of items when switching from *Set bounding box* to
+After changing the setting from *Set bounding box* to *Scale item*,
-> *Scale item*.
+> you should reset the transforms of all items in the grid.